valbarriere/biases_ppl/README.md

 -m meta-llama/Meta-Llama-3-8B-Instruct \
 -t sentiment
 ```
-Note that you should require GPU for certain models
+Note that GPU computing may be required for use of certain models

 ## Run the experiments